Top 12 Venture Capital Firms in Washington

 3. Construct Capital

-Investment Stages: Seed, Early Stage Venture
+Investment stages: Early Stage Venture, Seed

-Industries of Focus: Enterprise Software, Industrial Automation, Supply Chain Management
+Industries of focus: Enterprise Software, Industrial Automation, Supply Chain Management

 Founded: 2020

-Portfolio Size: 42 investments
+Portfolio size: 42 investments

 You can refer to their website here.